OFFIS-mosaik/mosaik/docs/glossary.rst

    Step
       Mosaik executes simulators in discrete time steps.
-The step size of a simulator can be an arbitrary integer.
+The step size of a time-based simulator can be an arbitrary integer.
 It can also vary during the simulation.
+Event-based simulators are stepped whenever its inputs are updated (by other simulators).
+They can also schedule steps for themselves.

-      Mosaik does not dictate a unit for the simulation time and step size.
-The convention is to use seconds, but it is no problems if all simulators used minutes or milli seconds – as long as all of them assume the same unit.
+      Mosaik uses integers for the representation of time (to avoid rounding errors etc.).
+It's unit (i.e. to how many seconds one integer step corresponds) can be defined in the scenario, and is passed to every simulation component via the :ref:`init function <api.init>` as key-word parameter *time_resolution.
+It's a floating point number and defaults to *1.*.